Illinois Foreclosure Laws and Procedures

 What Is the Foreclosure Process in Illinois?

-A judicial foreclosure begins when the lender files a lawsuit asking a court for an order allowing a foreclosure sale.
+A judicial foreclosure in Illinois begins when the lender files a lawsuit asking a court for an order allowing a foreclosure sale.
 The lender gives notice of the suit by serving you a summons, complaint, and a notice advising you about your rights and how to get help during the foreclosure process.
 (735 Ill.
 Comp.
-Stat. § 5/15-1504.5).
+Stat. § 5/15-1504.5 (2025).)
 Most people get 30 days to file an answer to the suit.

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Illinois, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.

-If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).
+The property becomes "Real Estate Owned" (REO) if the lender is the highest bidder.
 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.

 How Long Do You Have to Move Out After Foreclosure in Illinois?

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale (or for a short period after the sale, in some cases), or filing for bankruptcy.
-Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.
+A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale (or after the sale if you get that right), or filing for bankruptcy.
+Of course, if you can work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.
+Or you might be able to work out a short sale or deed in lieu of foreclosure and avoid a foreclosure.
+But you'll have to give up your home.

 Reinstating the Loan

-A "redemption period" is the period during which a borrower in foreclosure may pay off the total debt, including the principal balance, plus certain additional costs and interest, to reclaim the property.
+A "redemption period" is when a borrower in foreclosure may pay off the total debt, including the principal balance, plus certain additional costs and interest, to reclaim the property.
 In Illinois, the sale can't be held until the redemption period expires.

 Special right of redemption after the sale.
 Additionally, Illinois law provides a 30-day special right to redeem after the date the sale is confirmed if: